simoncblyth/opticks/notes/issues/GeoChain_single_PMT_not_obeying_skipsolidname.rst

-* moved skipping logic in GInstancer into GInstancer::visitNode so can call from labelRepeat_r or labelGlobals_r however the notes in why cannot do global level solid skips at such a late stage seem to suggest its not worth pursuing
+* moved skipping logic in GInstancer into GInstancer::visitNode so can call from labelRepeat_r or labelGlobals_r however the notes in why cannot do global level solid skips at such a late stage seem to suggest its not worth pursuing.

+* BUT considering alternatives GInstancer seems like the natural place to skip because the volumes are already partitioned there

 * instead look at X4PhysicalVolume::convertStructure that grabs the GMesh created in X4PhysicalVolume::convertSolid